 All our staff here at Waverley Myotherapy are highly qualified to bring you the best of care.
 We have in depth knowledge about how to properly assess your joints, muscles, fascia and nerves as well as how to treat them using massage techniques, dry needling (musculoskeletal acupuncture), cupping, mobilisation and movement therapy such as the McKenzie Method.

-Furthermore, Clinical Myotherapy uses a ‘client-centered approach’ model which means we work with you to help your musculoskeletal pain or dysfunction.
-We’ll explain to you what we find in the assessment, we’ll talk to you about various treatment options and we’ll discuss management options making sure it fits in with your lifestyle and that you are on board with your recovery.
+Furthermore, Myotherapy uses a ‘client-centered approach’ model which means we work with you to help your musculoskeletal pain or complaint.
+We’ll explain to you what we find in the assessment, we’ll talk to you about various treatment options and we’ll discuss management options making sure it fits in with your lifestyle and that you are on board with everything.

 What are the Benefits of Myotherapy?

 - Myotherapy identifies the source of the problem and provides lasting relief from pain

 - It Increases movement and flexibility

 - It increases strength and function

 - Drug free pain relief means less toxins going in to your system and less risk of becoming addicted or reliant on pain medication

 - Cost effective – acute conditions are generally alleviated after only a few visits